livewire-filemanager/.github/profile/README.md

 This package is maintained by Yves, who founded Bee Interactive.

 [Bee Interactive](https://bee-interactive.ch) Bee Interactive is a web and application development agency, based in Vevey, Switzerland, which believes in the power of big ideas and solutions.
-Based on clients feedbacks, we thought that it would be cool and useful to open source this pacakge that was used only in private projects.
+Based on clients feedbacks, we thought that it would be cool and useful to open source this package that was used only in private projects.